chrvt/denoising-normalizing-flow/README.md

 3. A new dataset, the thin spiral, was added.
 4. A new folder, [experiments/plots](experiments/plots), for generating the images from the paper was added.
 5. A new folder, [experiments/benchmarks](experiments/benchmarks), for benchmarking the DNF was added.
-6. The evaluate.py was modified and now includes the grid evaluation for the thin spiral and gan2d image manifold, the latent interpolations, and the density estimation for the PAE.
+6. The evaluate.py was modified and now includes the grid evaluation for the thin spiral and gan2d image manifold, the latent interpolations, the density estimation for the PAE, the latent density estimation on the thin spiral, and the KS statistics for the circle and sphere experiments.

 The theoretical foundation of the DNF was developed in [Density estimation on low-dimensional manifolds: an inflation-deflation approach](https://arxiv.org/abs/2105.12152).